plone/guillotina/docs/source/developer/security.md

 More than that we need some users in order to be able to compute permssion(s) for them, to do so we are going to install [guillotina_dbusers](https://github.com/guillotinaweb/guillotina_dbusers), once installed create two users, let's say "Bob" and "Alice".

-You can find more informations about this addon especially how to get **Bearer Authorization JWT** see [training's users section](../../training/extending/users.html).
+You can find more information about this addon especially how to get **Bearer Authorization JWT** see [training's users section](../../training/extending/users.html).

 Note that at this moment the resource tree can be represented like this: